Keyboard shortcuts

 }

-The Trade-Off
+The Parallelism Trade-Off

 Single-core simulation cannot exploit CPU parallelism within a simulation run.
 A simulation of 20 nodes runs on one core, not 20.

 In practice, this barely matters.
 Simulation time compression means a single core simulates hundreds of seconds of cluster time in a few seconds of wall-clock time.
-And you can run many simulations in parallel across cores, each with a different seed.
+And we run many simulations in parallel across cores, each with a different seed.
 A 16-core machine runs 16 independent simulations concurrently, each fully deterministic on its own thread.